 Air Samples are generally recommended if visual, non-invasive examination reveals apparent mold growth or conditions that could lead to growth, such as moisture intrusion or water damage.
 Musty odors can also be a sign of mold growth.
 If no sign of mold or potential for mold is apparent, Home buyers may still want to order one or two indoor air samples in the most lived-in room of the house and at the HVAC unit or Air ducts as a safety precaution or just Peace of Mind.

-Our limited Air Quality sampling for Mold includes one outdoor air sample and one Interior sample.
+Our limited Air Quality sampling for Mold includes one outdoor air sample and two Interior samples.
 An outdoor sample is taken as a control for comparison to indoor samples.
 Ideally Two Outside samples — one from the windward side and one from the leeward side of the house — will help provide a more complete picture of what is in the air that may be entering the house through windows and doors at times when they are open.
 The second outdoor sample is optional and at an additional cost.

-The limited Air Sampling package includes one interior sample in the area of concern.
+The limited Air Sampling package includes two interior samples in the area of concern.
 If any other areas of a house is suspected or confirmed to have mold growth, additional air samples can be taken to help verify and gather more information.
 Moisture intrusion, water damage, musty odors, apparent mold growth, or conditions conducive to mold growth are all common reasons to gather an air sample.
 Normally, samples are taken near the center of the room, with the collection device positioned 3 to 6 feet off the ground.

 Sampling is recommended to take place in livable spaces within the house under closed conditions in order to help stabilize the air and allow for reproducibility of the sampling and measurement.
 While the sample is being collected, we ask that windows and exterior doors be kept shut other than for normal entry and exit from the home.